 Weekly benefits are usually 66 2/3% of your wages before your injury if you’re considered totally disabled.
 It’s important to keep in mind that most states have capped this amount at $1,000 a week.
 With a partial disability, your benefits are determined by taking your average weekly wage before you were injured and reducing it by the amount you are capable of earning with your disability.

 There are different factors and things to consider when determining how much workers’ compensation you may be entitled to receive, which is why many people find it helpful to work with a skilled lawyer who can help them determine what to expect if they win their claim.
 The lawyers at Rispoli & Borneo, P.C. have represented many individuals in their workers’ compensation claims and we want to help you too.
-Call one of our NJ workers compensation lawyers today for your free consultation at 908-768-3884 today.
+Contact Rispoli & Borneo, P.C. for trusted NJ workers compensation lawyers today for a free initial consultation.